 2 (1) In these regulations,

-(a) “instrumentation and control technician trade” means the occupation of instrumentation and control technician, consisting of installing, adding, altering, calibrating, repairing, maintaining, conducting trials, testing and commissioning measuring and control devices, including digital, analog, mechanical, electrical, electronic, pneumatic, hydraulic and test instruments associated with process industries;
+“instrumentation and control technician trade” means the occupation of an instrumentation and control technician, consisting of installing, adding, altering, calibrating, repairing, maintaining, conducting trials on, testing and commissioning measuring and control devices associated with process industries, including digital, analog, mechanical, electrical, electronic, pneumatic, hydraulic and test instruments.

-3 The term of apprenticeship for the instrumentation and control technician trade is 8000 hours of combined practical experience and technical training approved by the Director.
+3 (1) The term of apprenticeship for the instrumentation and control technician trade consists of all of the following:

-4 (1) Subject to subsection (2), the minimum wage for each hour worked by an instrumentation and control technician apprentice is a percentage of the wage for a instrumentation and control technician journeyperson in the same place of employment, as set out in the following table:
+5 (1) Subject to subsection (2) and to subsection 25(3) of the General Regulations, the minimum wage for each hour worked by an instrumentation and control technician apprentice in each portion of a level in their term of apprenticeship is a percentage of the wage for an instrumentation and control technician journeyperson in the same place of employment, as set out in the following table:

 Wages for Instrumentation and Control Technician Apprentice